appirio-tech/lc1-service-client-generation/readme.md

 ```

 This example will generate a file called `Discussion.js` in the `lib` folder of your project root.
-The file will be based upon the json form http://lc1-discussion-service.herokuapp.com/api-docs.
+The file will be based upon the json from http://lc1-discussion-service.herokuapp.com/api-docs.

 See included Gruntfile.js for a complete example.
 See lib/Discussion.js for an example implementation.

-*At the time of this writting the current version of grunt-swagger-js-codegen does not work.
+*At the time of this writing the current version of grunt-swagger-js-codegen does not work.
 You can download the latest and add it to your node_modules folder:  https://github.com/wcandillon/grunt-swagger-js-codegen*